Shared Data

 Creating Connection

-To make use of this functionality, clients will need to request this access via their Account Manager.
-Clients will need to share 2 Snowflake identifiers with Active Ants:
+To make use of this functionality, clients will need to request this access via their Active Ants' Account Manager.

-1. The account identifier (a combination of OrgName and AccountName)
+- The account identifier (a combination of OrgName and AccountName) of their account in their Snowflake environment.

-The easiest way to retrieve these values is to log in to SnowSight.
+The easiest way to retrieve these values is to log in to their SnowSight environment (so not the environment of Active Ants).
 Then open a workspace and execute:

 select CURRENT_ORGANIZATION_NAME(), CURRENT_ACCOUNT_NAME(), CURRENT_ACCOUNT();